tbjers/jekyll-bitly/README.md

 [Bit.ly gem]({{ 'https://github.com/philnash/bitly' | bitly }})
 ```

-Get your API token from https://app.bitly.com/settings/api/, then update your Jekyll config: `_config.yml`
+Get your API token from https://app.bitly.com/settings/api/
+After that there are two ways to setup the token
+1. Using Jekyll config: `_config.yml` (has more priority than the second one)

 ```
 bitly:
   token: xxxxxxxxxxxxxxxxxxxx
 ```

+2. Using Environment Variable
+add `BITLY_TOKEN` to be available in your environment

 ## Development